JMonsterTiger/sample-code/README.md

-Attached files are sample code from a software development class.
-In this class I gained experience building class diagrams, using these diagrams to form classes in java, and also creating interactive webpages built from jsp.
+Attached files are sample code from a few software development classes.
+I gained experience building class diagrams, to form classes in java, and also creating interactive webpages built from jsp.
+Other projects for class or for fun include solving a minesweeper board or playing tic-tac-toe against an AI that will never lose.

-This project code will not be able to be ran as we used data from an SQL Database in which I no longer have access to.
-However I hope you will be able to gain a viewpoint in my capabilities.
+The project code for the webpages will not be able to be ran as we used data from an SQL Database in which I no longer have access to.
+However, with the other code I hope you will be able to gain a viewpoint in my capabilities.

-The project gave different styles of accesss to users and admins, depending  on their login credentials.
-Some data was shared such as viewing a university, but other things were different such as editing a university for admins, and adding a university to a saved school list for regular users.
-We used a mixture of java code as well as jsp code to limit what was available for the person logging in.
+These projects taught different styles of coding.
+We used a mixture of java as well as java script, python, and C.